 An additional cause of this REM based problem may include too much screen time.
 Electronics emit a type of light that stimulates your eye receptors.
 This means it’s best to put your phone and TV away for at least one hour before going to bed.

 It’s easy to see why intermittent fasting continues to grow in popularity.
-However, this type of dieting could potentially have a negative effect on your sleep.
+However, intermittent fasting and sleep have a complicated relationship.
+Some note intermittent fasting has a negative affect on their sleep, while for some it's positive or even neutral.
 If you’re considering intermittent fasting, be sure to keep a close eye on your sleep cycle through a trusted sleep tracker, and pay close attention to how you feel in the morning.